-Risk zones will be subject to random meander surveys and observations with each monitoring event comprising:
+Risk zones, identified as indicated above, will be subject to random meander surveys and observations with each monitoring event comprising:

-- Observations made during random meander surveys to identify: - instances of erosion, including a description and photographic record; - Instances of vegetation change or other impacts including a description and photographic record; - Instances of surface cracking, including survey of initial large cracks observed, and photographic record; and - surface ponding, prolonged wetness or drainage impediment, including marking of the occurrence and estimation of areal extent, and photographic record. - A photographic record to be made where any instances of potential impact are identified. - Any changes effected by ongoing restoration activities.
+- Observations made during random meander surveys to identify: - instances of erosion, including a description and photographic record; - groundcover percent; - Instances of vegetation change or other impacts including a description and photographic record; - Instances of surface cracking, including survey of initial large cracks observed, and photographic record; and - surface ponding, prolonged wetness or drainage impediment, including marking of the occurrence and estimation of areal extent, and photographic record. - A photographic record to be made where any instances of potential impact are identified. - Any changes effected by ongoing maintenance or rehabilitation activities.

-Results and outcomes from this sequence of monitoring events and any resulting restoration activities will be collated and reported following completion of longwall mining activities in the area.
+Results and outcomes from this sequence of monitoring events will be collated and reported following completion of longwall mining activities in the area.

-6.2.2.3 Lidar survey
+6.2.2.4 Lidar survey